Durand Line: 2017 border closure and reopening

 On 16 February, Pakistan closed the border crossings at Torkham and Chaman due to security reasons following the Sehwan blast.
 On 7 March, the border was reopened for two days to facilitate the return of people to their respective countries who had earlier crossed the border on valid visas.
 The decision was taken after repeated requests by Afghanistan's government to avert 'a humanitarian crisis'.
 According to a Pakistani official, 24,000 Afghans returned to Afghanistan, while 700 Pakistanis returned to Pakistan, before the border was indefinitely closed again.
 On 20 March, Pakistani Prime Minister Nawaz Sharif ordered the reopening of Afghanistan–Pakistan border as a "goodwill gesture", 32 days after it was closed.

 On 5 May, following an attack on Pakistani census team by Afghan forces and the resulting exchange of fire between the two sides, the border was closed again.

 Pakistan's decision to close the border was to force Afghanistan to take action against militant groups who were using Afghanistan's soil to carry out cross-border attacks against Pakistan.
 An Afghan diplomat at the World Trade Organization (WTO) claimed that Afghanistan suffered a loss of 90 million U.S. dollars as a result of closure of border by Pakistan.
 On 27 May 2017, Pakistan reopened the border after a request from Afghan authorities, marking the end of the border closure that lasted 22 days.

 Border barrier

-Pakistan is constructing a border barrier since 2017 to prevent terrorism, drug trafficking, refugees, illegal immigration, smuggling and infiltration across the international border.
+Pakistan has been constructing a border barrier since 2017 to prevent terrorism, drug trafficking, refugees, illegal immigration, smuggling and infiltration across the Durand Line.
 According to Pakistan the barrier is also necessary to block the infiltration of militants across the border.
-As of January 2019, 900 km has been completed.
+By January 2019, 900 km had been completed.
 The Durand Line is marked by 235 crossing points, many of which had been susceptible to illegal immigration.
 The project is predicted to cost at least $532 million.